mollyjgrant/methodological-approaches-to-material-hardship-classfication/README.md

 This paper can be cited as: Grant, M., Meissel, K., & Exeter, D. (In Press).
 Examining Approaches to Material Hardship Classification: Cross-sectional and Longitudinal Perspectives. _Social Sciences and Humanities Open_

-Techniques include: Exploratory Factor Analysis (EFA), Measurement Invariance (MI), Latent Class Analysis (LCA), Tetrachoric correlations, Cronbach Alpha.
+Techniques include: Exploratory Factor Analysis (EFA), Latent Class Analysis (LCA), Tetrachoric correlations, Cronbach Alpha.

 Data are not included.